 As of January 2020, the CCPA has officially gone into effect.
 As a result, businesses of all backgrounds and sizes are now liable for remaining compliant under this groundbreaking piece of legislation.
 If you’re interested in learning more about the specifics of the CCPA, a copy of the code can be found on the California Legislative Information website.
 Getting compliant and staying compliant takes due diligence, time and commitment.
 Use this article as a guideline to stay ahead of the game and set your business up for success in 2020.

 At VisioneerIT we provide automated access to compliance free of charge to all businesses hosting their websites on our platform.
+Our convenient plug-in has the ability to automatically update customer policies whenever there are changes in the laws.
 If you’re interested in learning more, visit our website at www.visioneerit.com.